martin5709/Group83-MLOps-02476/reports/README.md

 We did not end up implementing monitoring.
 Since we are training unconditional GANs we have no use for tracking its output, since, assuming we made a well-trained model, would always generate images which are similar to the training data, and which output doesn't depend on the user.

-However, just to get a feeling of how to acutally implemenent monitoring, we did set up monitoring on our training data.
+However, just to get a feeling of how to actually implement monitoring, we did set up monitoring on our training data.
 We have an API, which given the request
 ```sh
 curl -X GET "https://data-drift-report-generator-5307485050.europe-west1.run.app/report?n=<N-IMAGES>" --output report.html
 ```